Need a little something extra with your elevenses? Kemptown Insider recommends five particular Kemptown Cakes to enjoy with your coffee or tea.

 Click on the venue name for location details and opening hours.

 - A TOASTED SLICE OF BANANA BREAD AT PORTLAND.
 Banana bread, toasted?
 And with butter?
-You may be sceptical, but it is delicious – at least the version made at Portland, a welcome newcomer to the coffeehouse community in the ‘village’ part of Kemptown, near Kemptown Bookshop.
+You may be sceptical, but it is delicious – at least the version made at Portland, in the ‘village’ part of Kemptown, near Kemptown Bookshop.
 You have plenty of time to make up your mind on the banana bread: Portland is airy and relaxed — and has interesting books and packs of playing cards available for customers, should they wish to linger a little – or have another slice.